tee52/q-guide-revamp/README.md

 Feel free to also make your own account!
 For the sake of anonymity, please do not use your real name or enter any sensitive information/passwords.

 There are comments within the code itself explaining what my code does and the purpose of each function, as well as sources.
+You can also refer to the DESIGN.md document, which has more information about the design of the project.

 ## Challenges and Limitations